 SEEK also requests content updates that have been created, modified, or deleted.
 This also reduces the number of HTTP requests between the two systems which reduces the risks of network connectivity failure.

 Decoupled CMS platforms

-A decoupled CMS platform combines the benefits and marketer-friendly features of a traditional CMS with the omnichannel capabilities of a headless CMS.
+A decoupled CMS platform combines the benefits and marketer-friendly features of a traditional CMS with the omnichannel capabilities of a headless system.
 Here are some of the best decoupled CMS platforms available.

 1. Core dna

-Core dna is a decoupled platform with built-in headless CMS capabilities, as well as the front-end tools necessary to deliver engaging content experiences to the end user.
+Core dna is a decoupled platform with built-in headless CMS application, as well as the front-end tools necessary to deliver engaging content experiences to the end user.

 Marketers and developers can work together to design customer experiences on any device, and leverage future-proof functionality to add new features and digital channels as necessary.

 As a cloud-first platform, Core dna allows you to scale your digital presence without hiccups and create the ultimate omnichannel customer experience.

 Contentful is an API-first content management system with a host of features that benefit both marketers and developers.
 Content creators can benefit from making changes to content without having to involve developers and a host of extensions that improve flexibility and options.